Antisemitism in Australia

-Antisemitism in Australia is the manifestation of hostility, violence, prejudice or discrimination against the Jewish people or Judaism as a religious, ethnic or racial group.
-This form of racism has affected Jews since Australia's Jewish community was established in the 18th century, becoming more pronounced in the late 19th century, rising further in the 20th and early 21st centuries.
-There are a number of organisations that track antisemitic activities, including the Executive Council of Australian Jewry, that publish an annual list of all reported antisemitic activities.
-According to the Anti-Defamation League's 2014 Global100 survey, an estimated 14% of Australians harbour antisemitic views.
-In 2025, this percentage rose to 20%.
-Antisemitism in Australia is perpetrated by a variety of groups, and it has manifested in attacks on Australian Jews and their religious and communal institutions, in antisemitic publications, and in efforts to prevent Jewish immigration.
-Recent surges, particularly after the 2023 Hamas-led attack on Israel, highlight its ongoing presence.
-Advocacy by Jewish organisations, legislative measures, and condemnation by political leaders illustrate efforts to combat these issues, yet antisemitism remains a persistent societal concern.
+Antisemitism in Australia has affected Jews since Australia's Jewish community was established in the 18th century.
+It became more pronounced in the late 19th century, rising further in the 20th and early 21st centuries.
+A number of community organisations track anti-Jewish activities, including the Executive Council of Australian Jewry, which publishes an annual list of all antisemitic activities reported to it, and the Community Security Groups (CSG) responsible for local communal ssecurity.
+According to the Anti-Defamation League's 2024 Global100 survey, an estimated 20% of Australian residents harboured antisemitic views.
+Ten years earlier the estimate was 14%.
+Threats to Australian Jewish life have been perpetrated by individuals from different backgrounds, representing a small minority of Australians, impacting Jewish safety and security.
+Overseas actors have also played a role.
+Australian Jews are among the most targeted minorities in Australia.
+Antisemitism has manifested in attacks on Australian Jews and their religious and communal institutions, in media and antisemitic publications, in primary and secondary education, in higher education, in civic life, on social media, and in past efforts to prevent Jewish immigration.

+Recent surges, particularly following the October 7 attacks, highlight its ongoing presence.
+Advocacy by Jewish organisations, legislative measures, and condemnation by political leaders illustrate efforts to combat these issues, yet threats to Australian Jewish life remains a persistent societal concern.

+The first known fatal attack targeting Jews in Australia was the 2025 Bondi Beach shooting, which resulted in 16 deaths (including one of the attackers) at a Hanukkah celebration at Bondi Beach organised by Chabad.